Wenaixi/Algorithm-demonstration/README.md

 - Thanks to the creators of the algorithms visualized in this project
 - Inspired by various algorithm visualization tools available online

-## Changelog

-- Fixed axis label visibility on mobile devices by explicitly setting the fill color in CSS